 Perks

 There are lots of creative bonuses you can create for your team.
 Put yourself in their shoes and consider which perks would be most valuable to them.
 Or, better yet, ask.
-For example, 12% of ANZ temporary hourly workers want better access to transport, and many companies offer education funding assistance.
+For example, your staff want better access to transport, and education funding assistance.
 Though these perks aren’t always in your control, if you bring the ideas to senior leadership, you’ll demonstrate to your staff that you’re on their side and have their interests at heart.

 Mentorship